Fristet/SpeedTreeImporter_VertexColor/README.md

 1. "SpeedTreeImporter" folder into your ue4 Plugins folder
 2. Open your .uproject to using any text editor
-3. Add a line under what you can found "Plugins"
+3. Add a line under "Plugins"

 ```
 "Plugins": [